Cooper University Hospital

 Cooper University Hospital is a teaching hospital and biomedical research facility located in Camden, New Jersey.
 The hospital formerly served as a clinical campus of Robert Wood Johnson Medical School and the University of Medicine and Dentistry of New Jersey.

-Affiliated with Cooper Medical School of Rowan University, the hospital offers training programs for medical students, residents, fellows, nurses, and allied health professionals.
-In partnership with the University of Texas MD Anderson Cancer Center, Cooper operates a comprehensive cancer center serving patients in New Jersey and the Delaware Valley.
+Affiliated with Cooper Medical School of Rowan University, the hospital offers training programs for medical students, medical residents, fellows, nurses, and allied health professions.

+In partnership with MD Anderson Cancer Center in Houston, Cooper also operates a comprehensive oncology center serving patients in New Jersey and the Delaware Valley metropolitan region.

-Cooper is affiliated with the Coriell Institute for Medical Research and is a tertiary partner for twenty-one regional hospitals.
+Cooper is affiliated with the Coriell Institute for Medical Research and is a tertiary partner for 21 regional hospitals in the Delaware Valley.

 History

+19th century

-Cooper University Hospital was established in 1887 by the family of a prominent Quaker physician called Richard M. Cooper.
-The original hospital had 30 beds and provided health care services to the low-income population of Camden.
+Cooper University Hospital was established in 1887 by the family of Richard M. Cooper, a Quaker physician.
+The original hospital had 30 beds and provided health care services to the low-income population of Camden, New Jersey.
 It slowly grew from a small community hospital into a 635-bed regional tertiary care center.

+20th century

 In 1982, it opened a trauma center that remains one of only three state-designated Level I Trauma Centers in New Jersey.
 It is certified by the American College of Surgeons and serves as the regional trauma center for southern New Jersey counties.
 It also serves as a resource for Level II Trauma Centers in the South Jersey region.
 Cooper admits nearly 3000 trauma patients each year, making it the busiest center in New Jersey.

 Cooper serves as southern New Jersey's major tertiary-care referral hospital for specialized services and is home to the Bone & Joint Institute, Heart Institute, Neurological Institute and Urological Institute.